LeeTrent/learn-go-web-dev/go-mvc-mongodb/README.md

 This application:
 1. was created for pedagogical purposes
 2. attempts to apply the Model-View-Controller (MVC)design pattern in Go.
-3. Attempts to conform to REST API principles by using the "julienschmidt/httprouter" library
+3. attempts to conform to REST API principles by using the "julienschmidt/httprouter" library
+4. provides CRUD operations on one collection named 'books' in a document database (MongoDB)

 # Database
 MongoDB running on localhost